CameronBodine/PINGMapper/docs/gettingstarted/Installation-v1.md

 # Installation Instructions (Legacy v1.0)

+{: .warning }
+> This page is retained for historical reference only.
+For current installations, use the recommended workflow in [Installation](./Installation.md): Miniforge -> PINGInstaller -> PINGWizard.

 {: .g2k }
 > If you are comfortable with Git and the command prompt, check out the [Minimal Installation](./InstallationMinimal.md) instructions!